danieltalsky/twine-css-template/README.md

 Modify fonts and colors to your liking following the instructions in the CSS, or just use as-is, an extremely readable basic template.

+## Notes

+This has been used and tested very little, and currently only has been tested on Harlowe.
+I am working on a version that works with SugarCube as well.

 ## MIT Licensed

 (This means there aren't any meaningful restrictions on how you can use it, you just can't sue me over it.)